 - 1. Click the Add New... button. - 2.
-In Mode field, select IP Address or Domain Name. - If you select IP Address, the screen shown is Figure 4-52. - 1) In Target Description field, create a unique description for the target (e.g. Target\1). - 2) In IP Address field, enter the IP address of the target. - 3) Select a common service from Common Service Port drop-down list, so that the Target Port will be automatically filled.
-If the Common Service Port drop-down list doesn't have the service you want, specify the Target Port manually. - 4) In Protocol field, select TCP, UDP, ICMP or ALL. - If you select Domain Name, the screen shown is Figure 4-53. - 1) In Target Description field, create a unique description for the target (e.g. Target\1). - 2) In Domain Name field, enter the domain name, either the full name or the keywords (for example google) in the blank.
-Any domain name with keywords in it (www.google.com, www.google.cn) will be blocked or allowed.
-You can enter 4 domain names.

-3. Click the Save button.
+In Mode field, select IP Address or Domain Name. - If you select IP Address, the screen shown is Figure 4-54. - 1) In Target Description field, create a unique description for the target (e.g. Target_1). - 2) In IP Address field, enter the IP address of the target. - 3) Select a common service from Common Service Port drop-down list, so that the Target Port will be automatically filled.
+If the Common Service Port drop-down list doesn't have the service you want, specify the Target Port manually. - 4) In Protocol field, select TCP, UDP, ICMP or ALL. - If you select Domain Name, the screen shown is Figure 4-55. - 1) In Target Description field, create a unique description for the target (e.g. Target_1). - 2) In Domain Name field, enter the domain name, either the full name or the keywords (for example tp-link) in the blank.
+Any domain name with keywords in it will be blocked or allowed.
+You can enter 4 domain names. - 3.
+Click the Save button.